-How does ACC (adaptive cruise control) work?
+How does adaptive cruise control work?

-Do I need it?
+Do I need adaptive cruise control?

 It’s one of the building blocks of autonomous self-driving technology, so expect this tech to continue proliferating.